Eaton Corporation plc

-This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act 2010.
+This statement is made pursuant to Section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act 2010 and covers all Eaton operations and subsidiaries globally.

 Eaton Supply Chain Overview